phax/ph-diver/README.md

 The reason why the several types of repositories are separated, is mainly because of specific runtime dependencies needed, and to avoid that your dependencies are bloated if you only need a specific kind of repository.

-# DVRID
+# DVR Coordinate

-The DVRID, short for Digitally Version Resource ID, is an identifier for any technical artefact (file) very similar to [Maven coordinates](https://maven.apache.org/pom.html#Maven_Coordinates).
+The DVR Coordinate, short for Digitally Version Resource Coordinate, is an identifier for any technical artefact (file) very similar to [Maven coordinates](https://maven.apache.org/pom.html#Maven_Coordinates).

-The original term was "VESID" which was very much focused on validation artefacts.
+Hint: The original term was "VESID" which was very much focused on validation artefacts.
-   Each VESID is a DVRID, but not vice versa.
+   Each VESID is a DVR Coordinate, but not vice versa.
-   DVRID defines the syntax constraints required to be adhered to by all applications.
+   DVR Coordinate defines the syntax constraints required to be adhered to by all applications.
-   The terminology was changed for version 2.0.0 of the library.
+   The terminology was changed for version 2 (DVRID) and version 3 of the library.

-## DVRID contents
+## DVR Coordinate Contents

-Each DVRID consists of:
+Each DVR Coordinate consists of a combination of:
 * Mandatory **Group ID**
     * Represents an organisation or group that provides a set of artefacts.
 That must be using the reverse domain name notation (as in `com.helger`)
     * It MUST NOT be empty and follow the regular expression `[a-zA-Z0-9_\-\.]{1,64}`